Federal Security Service: Putin reforms

-Anti-terrorist operations
+Counterterrorist operations

-Starting from the Moscow theater hostage crisis in 2002, Russia was faced with increased levels of terrorism.
-During the Moscow theater siege and the Beslan school siege, FSB's Spetsnaz units Alpha Group and Vympel played a key role in the hostage rescue operations.
-However, their performance was criticised due to the high number of hostage casualties.
-In 2006, the FSB successfully killed Shamil Basayev, the person behind the Beslan tragedy and several other high-profile terrorist acts.
+Beginning with the Moscow theater hostage crisis in 2002, Russia was faced with increased levels of terrorism.
+FSB Spetsnaz units Alpha Group and Vympel played a key role in hostage rescue operations during the Moscow theater siege and the Beslan school siege.
+Their performance was criticised due to the high number of hostage casualties.
+In 2006, the FSB killed Shamil Basayev, who was behind the Beslan tragedy and several other high-profile terrorist acts.
 According to the FSB, the operation was planned over six months and made possible due to the FSB's increased activities in foreign countries that were supplying arms to the terrorists.
-Basayev was tracked via the surveillance of this arms trafficking.
-Basayev and other militants were preparing to carry out a terrorist attack in Ingushetia when FSB agents destroyed their convoy; 12 militants were killed.
+Basayev was tracked via surveillance of this arms trafficking.
+He and other militants were preparing to carry out a terrorist attack in Ingushetia when FSB agents destroyed their convoy; 12 militants were killed.

 During the last years of the Vladimir Putin's second presidency (2006–2008), terrorist attacks in Russia dwindled, falling from 257 in 2005 to 48 in 2007.
 Military analyst Vitaly Shlykov praised the effectiveness of Russia's security agencies, saying that the experience learned in Chechnya and Dagestan had been key to the success.
 In 2008, the American Carnegie Endowment's Foreign Policy magazine named Russia as "the worst place to be a terrorist" and highlighted especially Russia's willingness to prioritize national security over civil rights.
-By 2010, Russian forces, led by the FSB, had managed to eliminate the top level leadership of the Chechen insurgency, except for Dokka Umarov.
+By 2010, Russian forces led by the FSB had managed to eliminate the top level leadership of the Chechen insurgency, except for Dokka Umarov.

 Increased terrorism and expansion of the FSB's powers

 Starting from 2009, the level of terrorism in Russia increased again, particularly suicide attacks.
 Between February 2005 and August 2008, no civilians were killed in such attacks.
-However, in 2008, at least 17 were killed, and in 2009 the number rose to 45.
+In 2008, at least 17 were killed, and in 2009 the number rose to 45.

 In March 2010, Islamist militants organised the 2010 Moscow Metro bombings, which killed 40 people.
 One of the two blasts took place at Lubyanka station, near the FSB headquarters.
 Militant leader Doku Umarov—dubbed "Russia's Osama Bin Laden"—took responsibility for the attacks.

 In July 2010, President Dmitry Medvedev expanded the FSB's powers in its fight against terrorism.
 FSB officers received the power to issue warnings to citizens on actions that could lead to committing crimes and arrest people for 15 days if they fail to comply with legitimate orders given by the officers.
 The bill was harshly criticized by human rights organizations.